-We’re going to keep this super simple because Pinterest is probably one of the most basic ways to drive traffic in terms of social media sites.
+We’re going to keep this super simple because Pinterest is probably one of the most basic and beneficial ways to drive traffic in terms of social media sites in 2019.
 Sure, there are little ‘insider tips’ you could spend hours and days reading up on, and by all means if that’s what you wish to do then have at it but you’re going to find out really fast that the ton of extra work will only result in minimum benefit, it’s best to stick with what’s proven to work and let the rest go.

 Simple… Pinterest has the potential to drive traffic to your websites for months and in some cases even years after utilizing it properly.
 Yeah, you read that right… YEARS!!!